ibm-cloud-docs/solution-tutorials/configuring-IPSEC-VPN.md

 {: #Configure_VRA_VPN}

-To create the VPN on the {{site.data.keyword.Bluemix_notm}}, the commands and all the variables that need to changed, are highlighted below.
+To create the VPN on the {{site.data.keyword.Bluemix_notm}}, the commands and all the variables that need to changed, are highlighted below with \< \>.
 The changes are identified line by line, for each line that needs to be changed.
 Values come from the table.

 1. SSH into VRA and enter \[edit\] mode.